AnejVovcak/prometheus-kafka-demo/README.md

 # Prometheus kafka demo

-In this project, we have created a system with three dummy Quarkus microservices, a Prometheus and Kafka instance and KumuluzEE Java aggregation microservice.
+In this project, we have created a system with three Quarkus microservices, a Prometheus and Kafka instance and KumuluzEE Java aggregation microservice.
 Prometheus is collecting data from microservices and feds it into Kafka using the Prometheus Kafka Adapter.
 This data is then read by a KumuluzEE Java microservice, which also produces four topics that aggregate the collected data.
 Additionally, we have a Kafka UI for easy management of the Kafka system.

 We have created 5 Kafka topics - one with raw data and 4 with aggregated data.